frank-a-otc/otc-editor/README.md

 		Twitter, Facebook, Linkedin, Instagram, Whatsapp,
 		Slack,

-		Industry awards for OTCL
+		Industry awards for OTC

 		Press releases in magazines

 		Fix date format in PropertyConverterUtil using LocalDate.....
-		OTCL-script - executeOtclModule and executeOtclConvertor - collection on any one side is fine.
+		OTC-script - executeOtcModule and executeOtcConvertor - collection on any one side is fine.
-		OTCL-script - anchors not allowed.
+		OTC-script - anchors not allowed.

-		executeOtclConverter - changes in js file to allow collections on any one side.
+		executeOtcConverter - changes in js file to allow collections on any one side.

 		FAQ - with scenarios where developers can make mistakes.
 		Documentation - what all collections does it support